ayoubmek/ayoubmek/README.md

 <h1 align="center"> 🚀 Ayoub Mekni 🚀</h1>
 Digital Craftsman (Developer/Filmmaker/Creator)

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I'm an tunisia full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[AyoubMekni][youtube]" to more than 500k subscribers.
+I publish that content on my YouTube channel "[AyoubMekni][youtube]" to more than 50k subscribers.

 * 📱 Flutter Developer / Freelancer

+* 💻 Full-Stack Developer with expertise in Spring Boot and Angular

 * ✨ UI / UX Enthusiast